 If adrenalin and action is more up your street, there's no shortage of heart pumping choices.
 Most commonly, zip-lining through the canopy of the forests in Arenal and Monteverde is on most visitor's list of must-dos.
 Along with volcano exploring, white water rafting, canyoning, rapelling down lush waterfalls (refreshing in the humid heat), biking, or even something a little more tranquil for the less adventurous such as a gentle hike, walking along the hanging bridges that straddle some of the rainforests, (phew, let me take a breath!), there's never a shortage of things to do.

 With a collective 800 miles of coastline in Costa Rica on the Pacific and Caribbean coasts, you would expect there to be beaches galore in Costa Rica.
 On the Caribbean side, for a laid-back vibe with a strong Caribbean influence (think reggae and afro-Caribbean cuisine), Puerto Viejo de Talamanca on the far south-eastern side is a very low-key beach destination, with calmer waters.
-The Pacific side is the more popular, especially with the surfing community who continue to discover new spots for catching great waves.
+The Pacific coast is the more popular, especially with the surfing community who continue to discover new spots for catching great waves.
 Although Corcovado National Park sits on the Pacific Ocean it's not a beach destination so it can be nicely combined with a beach stay a little further up on Uvita Beach and Hermosa Beach, which together make up Whale Fin Beach.
 Continuing North, another National Park, Manuel Antonio, also sits on a beach and is another popular wildlife/beach combo from the same location.
 The Nicoya Peninsula is home to Santa Theresa, a true 'surf dude' town, which despite having plenty of high-end accommodation, feels bohemian and bare bones, with an undeveloped road running through it.
 Completing the coast to coast whistle stop tour of Costa Rica's beaches is Tamarindo and the surrounding bays, which offer more seclusion and calmer water, making them more suitable for swimming.

 With so much effort now being made globally for us all to become more sustainable, Costa Rica has been at the forefront of this for some time, and the country is considered a global leader in these efforts.
 99% of it's electricity is produced from renewable sources and the country is aiming to be carbon neutral by 2020.
 It is clear that the tourist industry is playing its part too, beginning from the water fountains in the airport through to the many hotels not providing bottled water or dispensing with air conditioning.
 A lot of hotels are also using solar and hydro energy sources to power their properties.